I. DRUG AND ALCOHOL POLICY STATEMENT

 A. Policy Overview

 Kean University is an educational institution that strives to create and maintain an environment that is free from substance abuse and the negative consequences that result from illicit use and abuse.
+The following expectations and drug and alcohol policies apply to all Kean University campuses.
 The University has made a commitment to educate its community about the physical, psychological and legal consequences of substance abuse, as well as provide treatment or referral services to those in need of assistance.

 B. Kean University Alcohol Policy Statement

 Kean University’s Board of Trustees considers the consumption of alcoholic beverages within its confines a privilege subject to the limitations imposed by law and University policy as befitting the decorum and dignity of an academic community.
 Kean University acknowledges its commitment to encourage students to pursue a quality education by providing an environment that is conducive to the total health, education and well-being of the person.
 To this end, the University permits the moderate and responsible consumption of alcoholic beverages on campus within stated limits.
-The sale, service and consumption of alcoholic beverages must comply with the limitations established by University policies, Union Township local ordinances, New Jersey state laws and any applicable federal laws.
+The sale, service and consumption of alcoholic beverages must comply with the limitations established by University policies, local ordinances, New Jersey state laws, applicable federal laws, and local ordinances and laws at the Wenzhou Kean campus.

 C. Kean University Illicit-Drug Policy